zonemaster/zonemaster/docs/specifications/tests/README.md

-# New DNSCheck Test Specifications
+# Zonemaster Test Specifications

-This is the collection of test specifications for the New DNSCheck project.
+This is the collection of test specifications for the Zonemaster project.
 All the details are in the [Master Test Plan] (MasterTestPlan.md).